hpe-dev-incubator/hpe-dev-portal/content/blog/greenlake-platform-infrastructure-monitoring-with-apache-skywalking.md

 ---
 # **Overview**

-Modern applications are predominantly distributed microservices based, which are flexible to scale and are developed with varying technology stack.
-These applications are deployed on a highly available infrastructure composed on multitude of compute (baremetal/virtual machine/container).
-It is imperative to monitor, in near real time, how the compute resources are utilized, so that necessary proactive actions are initiated to keep the applications in consistently acceptable state.
-APM (Application performance Management) tools helps to centrally monitor distributed applications and/or compute resources.
+Modern applications are predominantly distributed microservices-based applications that are flexible for scalability and developed using varying technology stacks.
+These applications are deployed on a highly available infrastructure composed of a multitude of compute instances (bare metal/virtual machine/container).
+It is imperative to monitor, in near real time, how the compute resources are utilized, so that necessary proactive actions are initiated to keep the applications in a consistently acceptable state.
+Application Performance Management (APM) tools help to centrally monitor distributed applications and/or compute resources.

-SkyWalking is a popular open-source application performance monitoring (APM) tool used to collect, analyze, aggregate, and visualize data from services and cloud-native infrastructures.
+Apache SkyWalking is a popular, open-source application performance monitoring (APM) tool used to collect, analyze, aggregate, and visualize data from services and cloud-native infrastructures.
 It provides an easy way to maintain a clear view of your distributed systems, even across clouds.
 You can use it with HPE GreenLake for Private Cloud Enterprise, the managed, pay-per-use Private Cloud as a Service (PCaaS) solution to enhance monitoring and observability of your workloads.

 Because HPE GreenLake for Private Cloud Enterprise provides you with a flexible, self-service environment where you can implement a hybrid approach and run different kinds of bare metal, virtual machine, and containerized workloads, you can take advantage of additional apps and tools like SkyWalking to customize your situation and meet your specific needs.

-In this post, I will focus on how you can use SkyWalking and Open Telemetry to do infrastructure host monitoring while taking advantage of how HPE GreenLake provides you with a consistent cloud experience across all your applications and data, whether on- or off-premises.
+In this post, I will focus on how you can use SkyWalking and OpenTelemetry or OTel for short, to do infrastructure host monitoring while taking advantage of how HPE GreenLake provides you with a consistent cloud experience across all your applications and data, whether on- or off-premises.

 # **L﻿et's get started**